widdix/aws-s3-virusscan/README.md

 This template creates a malware scanner cluster for S3 buckets.
 Connect as many S3 buckets as you like.

-> [bucketAV - Antivirus for Amazon S3](https://bucketav.com/) with additional integrations is available at [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07XFR781T).
+> [bucketAV - Antivirus for Amazon S3](https://bucketav.com/) with additional features is available at [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07XFR781T).

 ## Features